Amalfi Coast, Europe, Florence, Italy, Places to Visit in Italy, Read About Can't Miss Places, Rome, Travel Tips, Venice

 If you’re thinking about bringing your own mobility aid, I suggest finding a lightweight one that you can carry (roll) up a flight of stairs to an elevator, if necessary.
 Our wheelchair folds to 28” long, 29” high, and 13” wide…and it only weighs 24 pounds, which means I can easily carry it for Jon.
 Our mobility scooter also folds up and can be pulled like carry-on luggage.
 It folds to 34” long, 20” wide, and 18” deep…and only weighs 46 pounds, which is pretty lightweight for an electric mobility aid.

 Many Italian museums and churches offer discounts for visitors with disabilities.
-We’ve found that a lot of state or city-run places are free to the mobility-challenged person and their companion.
+We’ve found that many state or city-run places are free to the mobility-challenged person and their companion.
 This information can often be found with ticket information for reduced/free tickets.

 Besides the fact that many museums offer free admission, many have wheelchairs for your use.
 Even if a place doesn’t look accessible, ask.
 Because of the historic nature of many of the buildings in Italy, they have had to retrofit them to make them accessible.
 They might have a different entrance for mobility-challenged visitors.
 Sometimes, they will put down a removable ramp to make stairs accessible.
 We’ve even had places where Jon was brought up via a staff elevator.
 I’m often impressed with the extent to which Italians try to make their cultural treasures, even those thousands of years old, accessible.